awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-5.md

 ## Enable S3 RTC on the Amazon S3 console<a name="replication-ex5-console"></a>

-For step\-by\-step instructions, see [How Do I Add a Replication Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For step\-by\-step instructions, see [How do I add a replication rule to an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html) in the *Amazon Simple Storage Service Console User Guide*\.
 This topic provides instructions for enabling S3 RTC in your replication configuration when buckets are owned by same and different AWS accounts\.

 ## Replicate objects with Amazon S3 replication time Control\(AWS CLI\)<a name="replication-ex5-cli"></a>